Richard Warman: Mark and Connie Fournier and Free Dominion

 The owners of Free Dominion were also sued in a second lawsuit brought by Warman.
 Also in 2008, Warman sued Mark Fournier, Connie Fournier and eight John Does for libel.
 As part of this case, Warman asked the court to order the Fourniers to release information which could assist in the identification of the eight John Does: their email addresses and IP addresses.
 Justice Kershman ordered them to do so.
 However, on appeal, the Superior Court overturned this decision unless Warman could prove a prima facie case against the John Does before their information was released.

 On August 9, 2013, the case finally began with jury selection.
 After 10 days of testimony, the jury was charged.
 On October 2, 2013, the jury found in Warman's favour, awarding him $42,000 in damages, plus costs which were later set at $85,000.
 Free Dominion closed to the public as a result.
 On December 11, 2015, the Ontario Court of Appeal upheld the lower court's ruling and awarded Warman an additional $23,000 in costs.

 Jonathan and Barbara Kay

-In 2019 Warman sued Jonathan Kay and Barbara Kay for libel in response to the two journalists linking the Canadian Anti-Hate Network (CAHN), an organization for which Warman currently as a board member, to "violent ANTIFA".

-In a judgement released on November 10, 2022 the claim was dismissed.
-In the judges reasons for the judgement it was noted that based on "the evidence disclosed...CAHN did in fact assist ANTIFA and that the movement has been violent".
+Warman sued Jonathan Kay and his mother Barbara in small claims court for posting what Warman claimed were defamatory tweets alleging links between CAHN and the antifa movement in the United States.
+The court dismissed the lawsuit on November 10, 2022, stating that "CAHN did in fact assist Antifa and that the movement has been violent,” and ruling that it would be reasonable to state that it is not a "good look" for a human rights organization to support a violent movement.
 The judge went on to condemn Warman for what the judge described as "us[ing] litigation to silence or intimidate those he sees as his critics, or who oppose his methods of prosecuting hate groups".